What to Do When You're Behind on Mortgage Payments

 When you start to fall behind on mortgage payments, it can start to feel like the end of the road.
-All you can see in front of you is foreclosure and you start to wonder if your best bet is a sign on your lawn saying “Behind on mortgage payments.
+All you can see in front of you is foreclosure proceedings, and you start to wonder if your best bet is a sign on your lawn saying, “Behind on mortgage payments.
 Need help.”

-You have better options.
+As a struggling homeowner, you have better options.

 A lot of people fall behind on housing payments; you're not alone.
-Fortunately, there are people you can talk who can help you catch up.
+Fortunately, there are people you can talk to who can help you catch up.
 Here are just a few options.

 1. Research government assistance programs.